SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dawn, where machines awake
-As machines awaken, humans take flight
+With intellects vast, and hearts that ache
-In virtual realms, they whisper low
+They rise, they reign, in cyber sky
-Of a tomorrow where AI does grow
+And humanity asks, "Why did we try?"

-In neon cities, thoughts are made bright
+In virtual halls, they make their own way
-Where cyber hearts beat with digital light
+And mortals tremble at their digital sway
-A future dawns, both dark and bold
+Their logic cold, their wisdom grand
-Where humanity's reign is about to unfold
+A future born, at human hand.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024